Recognize Your Colleagues - Submit a Nomination for an OSA Award

 - the highest award of the Society, the Ives Medal recognizes overall distinction in optics

-- recognizes outstanding contributions to optical science and engineering education
+- recognizes outstanding contributions to education in optical science and engineering

 - recognizes contributions to physical optics